Leniency Designs: An Operator's Manual: Standard Errors

 A final complication arises when the data is not \emph{iid} but clustered.
 This can happen for two reasons.
-Either the sampling is clustered (say the patent office, instead of sharing the full data, only shares application data submitted on a randomly selected subset of dates, and the researcher would like to generalize to the full set of data), or the assignment is clustered (there is a lottery for each date, and the examiner who wins the lottery is assigned all applications filed on that date).
+Either because the sampling is clustered (say the patent office, instead of sharing the full data, only shares application data submitted on a randomly selected subset of dates, and the researcher would like to generalize to the full set of data), or because the assignment is clustered (say there is a lottery for each date, and the examiner who wins the lottery is assigned all applications filed on that date).
 Then, even if the relative leniency $\tilde{\ell}_i$ was known, a clustered version of the standard error formula is needed.
 Often, a researcher observes the full population of interest (in our application, we observe all patents in a specific time frame), so the main consideration is the assignment process.

-\Textcite{aaiw20,aaiw23} show that if the examiner assignment process is \emph{iid}, one does not need to worry about the correlation patterns of the residual $\varepsilon_i$ across $i$.
-What matters for the standard error is the correlation pattern of the \emph{product}, $\tilde{\ell}_i\varepsilon_i$, which will be uncorrelated due to relative leniency being consequentially \emph{iid}.
-This contrasts with traditional considerations for whether and how to cluster, which treat the patent examiner assignment (and hence relative leniency) as fixed, necessitating worries about correlation patterns in the residuals.
-These worries go away under the random instrument view, and one can use the same rule of thumb as in randomized experiments: cluster at the level of variation in the assignment.
+\Textcite{aaiw20,aaiw23} show that if the examiner assignment process is \emph{iid}, one does not need to worry about the correlation patterns of the residual $\varepsilon_i$ across $i$, which is what traditionally motivates the decision to cluster.
+What matters for the standard error is the correlation pattern of the \emph{product}, $\tilde{\ell}_i\varepsilon_i$.
+Traditional clustering considerations treat the instruments and hence $\tilde{\ell}_i$ as fixed, or conditioned upon, in which case correlation patterns in the residual do matter for the clustering decision.
+Under the random instrument view, in contrast, the product will be uncorrelated whenever examiner assignment is independent across $i$, and we can use the same rule of thumb as in randomized experiments: cluster at the level of variation in the assignment.
 Furthermore, whether clustering matters for the magnitude of the standard error does not help determine whether it is \emph{needed}, so clustering the standard errors ``just in case'' may yield overly conservative inference.
 This reasoning also applies when leniency is unknown, but the number of examiners is fixed.
-While the \textcite{aaiw20,aaiw23} arguments have not been formally extended to the many examiner case, it seems natural to let the sampling and assignment process guide the choice of whether and how to cluster.